 Data Source

-The Nationwide Inpatient Sample (NIS), from the Healthcare Cost and Utilization Project sponsored by the Agency for Healthcare Research and Quality is the largest database of all-payer inpatient discharge information, sampling approximately 20% of all non-federal US hospitals and including approximately 9 million hospital admissions each year.
+The Nationwide Inpatient Sample (NIS) from the Healthcare Cost and Utilization Project sponsored by the Agency for Healthcare Research and Quality is the largest database of all-payer inpatient discharge information, sampling approximately 20% of all non-federal US hospitals and including approximately 9 million hospital admissions each year.
 It contains discharge data from over 5,000 hospitals located across 45 states, of which approximately 1,200 hospitals are sampled each year to create a stratified sample of US hospitals.
 Each NIS entry includes all diagnosis and procedure codes of activity during the patient’s hospitalization at the time of discharge, as well as patient demographics, hospital characteristics, and short-term complications of the hospitalization.

 Study design and Cohorts

 This was a retrospective cross-sectional study using the Nationwide Inpatient Sample (NIS) between 1998 and 2011.
 We identified all hospitalizations from 1998 to 2011 of patients 18 years of age or older who underwent LVAD implantation and for whom the hospital day of each procedure was available.
-Procedures during the hospitalization in addition to LVAD placement, including orthotopic heart transplant, extracorporeal membrane oxygenation, intubation, hemodialysis, invasive hemodynamic monitoring, and surgical revision were identified by associated ICD9 codes (Supplementary Table A).
+Procedures during the hospitalization in addition to LVAD placement, including orthotopic heart transplant, extracorporeal membrane oxygenation, intubation, hemodialysis, invasive hemodynamic monitoring, and surgical revision were identified by associated ICD9 codes (Supplementary Table 1).
 Additionally, hospital mortality and perioperative morbidity such as post-operative infections, cardiopulmonary complications, and hemorrhagic complications requiring endoscopy were identified.

 Statistical Analysis